Eatabekyan/DB_SberTech/README.md

 # DB_SberTech
-Homeworks on Databases at the SberTech BIT department
+Databases homeworks at the SberTech BIT department